Anderson-Lai/ib-notes/hlphysics/physics.md

 by the law of the conservation of energy, total amount of **thermal energy** must be constant so long as none of it is lost to its surroundings
 thus, **Q_released + Q_absorbed = 0**

+# Apr.
+17, 2025

+## Calorimetry
+used to solve for heat capacity in certain solids

+## States of Matter and Changes of State
+internal energy = thermal energy

+while a matter is changing state, thermal energy absorbed increases, but temperature does not as inter-molecular bonds are being broken to allow the change in state

+**latent heat** - the amount of thermal energy absorbed or released when a substance changes states and **does not change the temperature**
+**released** during condensation and freezing
+**stored** when thermal energy is added during melting and vapourization

+latent means "hidden"

+two types of latent heat:
+- latent heat of fusion
+- latent heat of vapourization

+fusion: the amount of thermal energy needed to **melt or freeze** 1 kg of a substance
+thus, more mass => more energy
+**L_f = E_h / m**
+or **Q = L_f \* m**
+L\_f is a constant in **J / kg**

+vapourization: thermal energy needed to **evaporate or condense** 1 kg of a substance
+same formula, just different constant (latent heat of vapourization)